SharePoint Framework

 Finally!
 Proper custom themes in SharePoint Online!

 Microsoft Ignite is just around the corner and the sheer number of new announcements for SharePoint and SharePoint Online has been almost overwhelming.
 The team is making such a tremendous job right now!
 One of my favorite features, that I have requested both privately and openly with Microsoft, is the ability to have custom themes for SharePoint.
 Yes, we had the old “look and feel” thing, custom CSS thing, Office 365 suite bar branding, but there has never been a good way of using this in Modern sites or even the possibility to turn of the default themes.
+And now, last week, Microsoft announced a new set of features that can do all of this for us – create custom themes, a nice theme designer and the ability to hide the default themes.

 SharePoint Online